Whale Watching in Maine 2025

 The Gulf of Maine is notoriously foggy.
 Even though boats have capacity to navigate in foggy conditions, spotting whales in one of the foggiest locations on the planet can be tricky.
 It's best to book your trip when the weather forecast is sunny and clear.

 Even though summer temperatures in Maine are quite mellow, being on the water for several hours can be rather chilly.
-Make sure to pack a waterproof and windproof jacket, waterproof shoes with closed toes and some extra layers for warmth.
-You can take water and some snacks with you on the trip, however, this is not necessary since most boats are equipped with a snack and beverage bar.
-Binoculars will undoubtedly increase your chances to see whales as well as a camera with a powerful zoom lense.
+Temperatures on the deck tend to drop 10-15 degrees.
+Make sure to pack a waterproof and windproof jacket, waterproof shoes with closed toes, and some extra layers for warmth.
+If the weather is warm, consider bringing sunglasses or a sunhat to protect yourself from the sun.
+High heels are strongly discouraged.
+You can take water and some snacks with you on the trip.
+Some tour operators don't allow bringing beverages on the ship.
+However, most boats are equipped with a snack and beverage bar.
+Binoculars will undoubtedly increase your chances of seeing whales, as well as a camera with a powerful zoom lens.
+If you're traveling with children, you might benefit from some coloring books or games to occupy them during the lull moments of the trip.

 Where to stay

 New England is famous for its cozy small inns with their unique atmosphere and architecture.
 Your stay can be even better if a room has a harbor view.
 If you decide to spend some time in Bar Harbor, you can stay right next to the coastal Acadia National Park.
 Another great idea is to stay in a lighthouse.
-You can stay at The Little River Lighthouse sits overlooking the Bay of Fundy or Goose Rocks Lighthouse in North Haven.
+You can stay at The Little River Lighthouse, which overlooks the Bay of Fundy.
+The Little River Lighthouse is situated in Cutler, Maine, and offers overnight stays from June until late September.
+The room costs $400 for two people, with each additional room costing $300.
+Goose Rocks Lighthouse in North Haven is another great option for overnight stays, but it's currently closed for repairs after storm damage and is set to reopen in June 2025.